Distribution-free Deviation Bounds and The Role of Domain Knowledge in Learning via Model Selection with Cross-validation Risk Estimation: Final Remarks

+Model selection techniques have been historically sought to increase generalization.
+The main concern of these methods has been to control the complexity of the hypotheses space to avoid overfitting.
+This is explicitly done in model selection by complexity penalization, and in variable selection, since the complexity of the model is related to the number of variables.
+However, selecting a low-complexity model is only one step to achieving high generalization, since it is also necessary to have low-risk hypotheses in such a model; otherwise high generalization is unfeasible.
+In this paper, we investigated how modeling the collection of candidate models based on domain knowledge and prior information may increase generalization.

-We presented learning via model selection with cross-validation risk estimation as a systematic data-driven framework consisting of selecting the simplest global minimum of a family of candidate models, and then learning a hypothesis on it with an independent sample, seeking to approximate a target hypothesis of $\mathcal{H}$.
+We presented learning via model selection with cross-validation risk estimation as a systematic data-driven framework consisting of selecting the simplest global minimum of a family of candidate models, and then learning a hypotheses on it with an independent sample or by reusing, seeking to approximate a target hypotheses of $\mathcal{H}$.
 We studied the distribution-free asymptotics of such a framework by showing the convergence of the estimated model to the target one, and of the estimation errors to zero, for both bounded and unbounded loss functions.
-The case of bounded loss functions was treated with the usual tools of VC theory, while the case of unbounded loss functions required some new technical results, which are an extension of those in \cite{cortes2019} and were established in Appendix \ref{apVCtheory}.
+The case of bounded loss functions was treated with the usual tools of VC theory, while the case of unbounded loss functions required some new technical results, which are an extension of those in \cite{cortes2019}.

-We introduced the maximum discrimination error $\epsilon^{\star}$ and evidenced the possibility of better learning with a fixed sample size by properly modeling the family of candidate models, seeking to (a) have $\mathcal{M}^{\star}$ with small VC dimension and (b) have a great MDE $\epsilon^{\star}$.
-More interesting than the consistency, which is expected from a probabilistic perspective, is that the rate of the convergences, specially of type IV estimation error, evidence scenarios in which it may be better to learn via model selection than directly on $\mathcal{H}$ via ERM.